Top 15 Frequently Asked Questions with Answer about Everest Base Camp Trek

-But after the devastating earthquake in Nepal in 2015, there arouse questions about the height to be re-measured because geologists believed that the height of Everest might have been decreased but the height got increased to almost less than a meter.
+But after the devastating earthquake in Nepal in 2015, there arouse questions about the height to be re-measured because geologists believed that the height of Everest might have decreased but the height got increased to almost less than a meter.

 How to reach Everest Base Camp?

 There are two popular routes to reach Everest Base Camp, which are through Jiri and Lukla.
-Trekkers need to arrive in Kathmandu, the capital city of Nepal, drive all the way to Jiri and hike uphill to the Everest Base Camp.
+Trekkers need to arrive in Kathmandu, the capital city of Nepal, drive all the way to Jiri, and hike uphill to the Everest Base Camp.
 This will add a couple of extra weeks for the expedition all the way to Everest.

-Another easy and most popular way to reach Everest Base Camp will be through Lukla.
+Another easy and popular way to reach Everest Base Camp will be through Lukla.
 Trekkers can take a short flight to Lukla and hike uphill all the way to Everest base camp and descend via Lukla back to Kathmandu.
-This will be an easy-going 10-days hike from Kathmandu to Kathmandu.
+This will be an easy-going 10-day hike from Kathmandu to Kathmandu.

 Do I need a guide for Everest Trekking?